Taiwan Prefecture: 1875–1887

-An administrative change occurred in 1875, when Imperial Commissioner Shen Pao-chen demanded that another prefecture be added in Taiwan to revamp the administrative organization of the northern area of the island.
+An administrative change occurred in 1875, when Imperial Commissioner Shen Baozhen demanded that another prefecture be added in Taiwan to revamp the administrative organization of the northern area of the island.
 As a result, Taipeh Prefecture was created from part of Taiwan Prefecture.

 1887–1895

 Fokien-Taiwan Province was established in 1887, consisting of four prefectures: Taipeh, Taiwan, Tainan, and Taitung.
 Tainan Prefecture was created from part of Taiwan Prefecture.
 Thus Taiwan Prefecture was reduced to the area of central Taiwan only, composed of the modern-day Miaoli County, Taichung City, Nantou County, Changhua County, and Yunlin County.

 The new prefecture was divided into four counties and one subprefecture: Taiwan County, Changhua County, Yunlin County, Miaoli County, and Puli Subprefecture.
 The new prefecture seat was located at the central city of Toatun (大墩), which was also designated as the site of the new provincial capital, taking its name as Taiwanfu or Taiwan (now Taichung).
 However, during construction of the new capital, the provincial capital was temporarily relocated to the city of Taipeh (Taipei).
 One of the administrators of Taiwan Prefecture was Raymund Tu, a native priest of Taiwan.

 Four years after development of Toatun began, the seat of Taipeh (Taipei) was officially declared the provincial capital.

 In 1895, with the Treaty of Shimonoseki and the successful Japanese invasion of Taiwan, Taiwan Prefecture was abolished.
 Under Japanese rule, the province was abolished in favor of Japanese-style divisions.